saifulkhan/storytelling-vis/README.md

 1. **Load data and feature-action table**:

-   1.1 **Load timeseries data**: See some example COVID-19 and Machine Learning training provenance data in GitHub repository `src/assets/data`.
+   - **Load timeseries data**: See some example COVID-19 and Machine Learning training provenance data in GitHub repository `src/assets/data`.

-   1.2 **Load feature-action table**: See some example feature-action tables in GitHub repository `src/assets/feature-action-table`.
+   - **Load feature-action table**: See some example feature-action tables in GitHub repository `src/assets/feature-action-table`.

 2. **Create timeline actions**: Use the `FeatureActionFactory` class to create timeline actions from the timeseries data and feature-action table.

-3. **Create story**: Create a plot and set its data and plot properties.
-We provide some example plots such as `LinePlot`, `MirroredBarChart`, `ParallelCoordinatePlot`, available in `src/components/plots` GitHub repository.
+3. **Initialize plot and animation controller**: Create a plot and animation controller.
+We developed some plots, such as `LinePlot`, `MirroredBarChart`, and `ParallelCoordinatePlot`, available in the `src/components/plots`, and animation controllers in `src/animation`.

-4. **Animate the story**: Use play and pause button to animate the story.
-See the animation controllers in GitHub repository `src/animation-controller`.
+4. **Configure plot and animate**: Use play and pause button to animate.

 For example (using React but you can use any other framework):